Soartex-Modded/Modded-1.7.x/README.md

 * Open a pull request from your repository to this one with a concise explanation of your changes.
 * Wait for either artdude543, Shoeboxam or Goldbattle to review your request before merging.
 * When your pull request has been merged, delete your fork to ensure current pull requests in the future.
+* Please add a `mod.json` when adding a new mod folder, tutorial is located [here](http://wiki.soartex.net/modded/01-01-2015/making-a-mod-json/)
 * A good tutorial on how to contribute is located [here](http://wiki.soartex.net/modded/01-02-2015/contributing-to-the-modded-repos/)

 [Don't want to go through Github?](http://soartex.net/community/threads/mod-contributions-texture-submissions.888/)